jcai1/WowCoding/weakauras/volatile-foam-closest/README.md

 If it cannot distinguish who is closest to you, it shows a list of candidates.

+NOTE: This hasn't really been tested and I wouldn't recommend using it.
+Making this was mostly a learning experience / template for new "assignment" type WeakAuras.

 **Dev status**: Release

 **Classes**: All